NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Conclusions and Future Application

-Of course, we also note that fixed environment layouts are difficult to cope with the challenges posed by real-world environmental changes to the agent.
-In future work, we will explore larger arenas and more diverse environment layouts, as well as consider the inclusion of dynamic participants that can interact in the environment.
-In addition, we will also expand to more agents to support research on multi-robot collaborative policy learning as well as intelligent emergence.
+Of course, {we also note that fixed environment layouts make it difficult for the agent to cope with the challenges posed by real-world environmental changes.} In future work, we will explore larger arenas and more diverse environment layouts, as well as consider the inclusion of dynamic participants that can interact in the environment.
+In addition, we will also expand to {include} more agents to support research on multi-robot collaborative policy learning as well as intelligent emergence.

 { }